List of tourist attractions in Vijayawada

 Vijayawada formerly known as Bezawada, is the second most populous city in the Indian state of Andhra Pradesh.
 It is the administrative headquarters of the NTR district and a part of State's Capital Region.
-Vijayawada lies on the banks of Krishna River and Budameru Rivulet surrounded by the hills of Eastern Ghats, known as Indrakeeladri Hills.
+Vijayawada lies on the banks of Krishna River and Budameru Rivulet surrounded by the hills of Eastern Ghats.

 Religious Places

 Vijayawada is considered to be a sacred place for famous temples, churches, mosques and jain temples.
 It also serves as the ritual host of Pushkaram (a river worshipping ritual in India) of River Krishna.